aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

   * `name: any` - No description available.

-* `inject(rest: any): any` - Decorator: Specifies the dependencies that should be injected by the DI Container into the decoratored class/function.
+* `inject(rest: ): any` - Decorator: Specifies the dependencies that should be injected by the DI Container into the decoratored class/function.
-  * `rest: any` - No description available.
+  * `rest: ` - No description available.

 * `invokeAsFactory(potentialTarget?: any): any` - Decorator: Specifies that the decorated item should be called as a factory function, rather than a constructor.